 The bottom line: In a rodent study, mice with hypertension developed health problems after eating canola oil.
 These problems could lead to cardiovascular disease.
 Mice aren’t tiny humans, but this is an important consideration, especially if you want to make swaps in your diet to support heart-health.

 Alzheimer’s and memory

-Canola oil has a drastic effect on the capacity of your working memory.
+Canola oil might alter the capacity of your working memory.
 A recent study tested groups of canola-fed mice and their ability to perform in a memory-based maze test.
-Mice fed a diet high in canola oil displayed a substantial lowering of post-synaptic density protein-95, which is an indicator of decreased synaptic integrity.
-Translation: your neurons’ communication hubs start to break down.
+Mice fed a diet high in canola oil displayed a reduction of postsynaptic density protein-95, which is an indicator of decreased synaptic integrity.

 Amyloids are complex combinations of proteins that have the potential to become pathogenic, which can lead to a variety of diseases in the human body.
 Amyloid-beta proteins 40 and 42 have been directly linked to the development of Alzheimer’s disease.
 Canola oil has a direct effect on the ratio between beta amyloids 40 and 42, which ultimately results in neuron damage, memory degradation and the onset of Alzheimer’s disease.

 The bottom line: A rodent study found canola oil caused brain synapses to break down.
 These same synapses degrade to cause Alzheimer’s disease in humans.